The Voice of the Philippines season 1: Development

-ABS-CBN acquired the rights of the franchise back in 2011 after the success of its US counterpart.
+ABS-CBN acquired the rights of the franchise back in 2011 after the success of its American counterpart.
 The Philippines was then listed as one of the countries who bought the rights for the franchise as posted in Talpa's website.
 The show was later confirmed by Laurenti Dyogi, a Filipino director who had notable success with reality shows like Pinoy Big Brother, Pinoy Dream Academy, and Junior MasterChef Pinoy Edition.

 A teaser was shown during the commercial break of Sarah G. Live and Gandang Gabi Vice last December 30, 2012.
 A teaser, showing the recorded snippets of the blind auditions, was aired on May 15, 2013.
 Another trailer was posted in the show's official Facebook fan page on May 24, 2013, showing the coaches' bantering, rapport, and eagerness to fight over an auditionee.

 A teaser revealed the premier date of the show was aired during the final performance night of the fourth season of Pilipinas Got Talent.
 A primer, dubbed as Mic Test: The Voice of the Philippines Primer, was also announced in the same night.
 It aired on June 9, 2013.
 The primer had a special participation of Danny O'Donoghue, The Script's frontman, who at that time sits as a coach in The Voice UK.